This article originally appeared in Paleo Magazine.

 Humans are social creatures.
-Our ancestors lived in extended-family tribes all year long.
+Our ancestors lived in extended-family groups all year long.
 But in our modern world, cold and gray winters can isolate us.
 Too much isolation is a common depression trigger, and may be one contributing factor to SAD.

 Choose to embrace the beauty of winter.
 Even in winter, you can get fresh air, a little bit of sunshine, and quality time with loved ones: